“Usage-based billing is taking over, and subscription-based billing is dead,” Kyle Poyar claimed boldly over TechCrunch.

 But how can metered billing be useful in promoting customer loyalty?
 Answer: VALUE of service.

 - Unlike in subscription models, consumers are no longer stuck to a long lock-in period.
-In turn, it empowers consumers to make better choices for themselves, based on how much they can afford and the services they want.
+In turn, it empowers consumers to make better choices based on how much they can afford and the services they want.

 - Because customers can now leave the service or let go of the product anytime, companies are forced to create more customized bundles.

 Perhaps one of the best examples here is Zapier.
 The company offers five plans to customers (Free, Starter, Professional, Team, and Company).
 Each has its respective inclusions.
 Except for the Free subscription, users can choose further according to the number of tasks they hope to accomplish in a month.
-Hence, someone who chooses a Starter plan can opt for 1,500 tasks a month for only $39 and save themselves from upgrading to $49 a month to cover their needs.
+Hence, someone who chooses a Starter plan can opt for 1,500 tasks a month for only $39 and save themselves from upgrading to $49 monthly to cover their needs.

 3. Metered Billing Is Cost-Effective for Both Businesses and Consumers